-White Peace Pagoda, a massive Buddhist monument, in the southwest direction of Pokhara is one of the most popular tourist destinations in Nepal.
-The Pagoda is located at an elevation of almost 1100 meters on the Anadu Hill.
+White Peace Pagoda, a massive Buddhist monument in the southwest direction of Pokhara, is one of the most popular tourist destinations in Nepal.
+The Pagoda is located at an elevation of almost 1100 meters on Anadu Hill.
 World Peace Pagoda was constructed by Buddhist monks from the Japanese Nipponzan Myohoji organization with support from local supporters.
 The stupa was built as a symbol of Peace.
-World Peace Pagoda, Pokhara is one of the eighty Peace Pagoda in the world.
-Apart from being an attractive site in itself, the stupa is the great vantage point that offers the fascinating views of Annapurna range, Phewa Lake, and Pokhara city.
+World Peace Pagoda, Pokhara is one of the eighty Peace Pagoda globally.
+Apart from being an attractive site, the stupa is an excellent vantage point that offers fascinating views of the Annapurna range, Phewa Lake, and Pokhara city.

 History related to the construction of the World Peace Pagoda, Pokhara

 In 1947 Nichidastu Fujii planned to build Peace Pagodas in different locations around the world as a symbol of peace.
-World Peace Pagoda also is known as Shanti Stupa in Pokhara was constructed by Nipponzan Myohoji monks with support from local supporters.
-Nipponzan Myohoji is the organization founded by Nichidastu Fujii, a Japanese Buddhist monk.
-On the hilltop of Anadu Nichidastu Fujii laid the foundation stone of World Peace Pagoda by lying the sacred relics of Buddha on 12 September 1973 .
+World Peace Pagoda, also known as Shanti Stupa in Pokhara, was constructed by Nipponzan Myohoji monks with support from local supporters.
+Nipponzan Myohoji is an organization founded by Nichidastu Fujii, a Japanese Buddhist monk.
+On the hilltop of Anadu Nichidastu, Fujii laid the foundation stone of the World Peace Pagoda by lying the sacred relics of Buddha on 12 September 1973.

-The main people involved in the construction of the pagoda were Morioka Sonin, Dharamshila Guruma (nun) and Min Bahadur Gurung.
-Moriroka Sonin took the first step of constructing the World Peace Pagoda in Pokhara.
-Dharamshila Guruma of Dharamshila Buddha Bihar Pokhara responded positively towards the proposal from Nipponzan Myohoji.
+The prominent people involved in constructing the pagoda were Morioka Sonin, Dharamshila Guruma (nun), and Min Bahadur Gurung.
+Morioka Sonin took the first step of forming the World Peace Pagoda in Pokhara.
+Dharamshila Guruma of Dharamshila Buddha Bihar Pokhara responded positively to the proposal from Nipponzan Myohoji.
 She was involved in generating active participation from the locals of Pokhara.
-Min Bahadur Gurung, the first elected deputy defense minister of Nepal, donated the land for the construction of Shanti Stupa.
-To honor his land donation the statue of the minister was erected in front of Shanti Stupa.
+Min Bahadur Gurung, the first elected deputy defense minister of Nepal, donated the land to construct Shanti Stupa.
+To honor his land donation, the minister's statue was erected in front of Shanti Stupa.

 Things to do in and around World Peace Pagoda, Pokhara

-Admire the architectural beauty of the World Peace Stupa which is 115 feet tall.
+Admire the architectural beauty of the World Peace Stupa, which is 115 feet tall.
 The pagoda consists of two tiers for visitors to move around.
-There are four statues of buddha which are presented as the souvenirs of Buddha from different countries.
-You can also see the Dharmachakra which is placed below the gajur which indicates the wheel of life, dharma, and teachings of Buddha.
-Near the World Peace Pagoda you can see the Dharma hall with the Buddha statue where Buddhist rituals are performed.
+There are four statues of buddha, which are presented as souvenirs of Buddha from different countries.
+You can also see the Dharmachakra, which is placed below the major, which indicates the wheel of life, dharma, and teachings of Buddha.
+Near the World Peace Pagoda, you can see the Dharma hall with the Buddha statue, where Buddhist rituals are performed.

-As the Peace Pagodas were constructed to convey the message of peace extensively throughout the world, visitors who visit this stupa can experience the peace in abundance.
-Wandering around and staring at the richness of the natural beauty to the tranquil Pokhara Valley you can find here your own peace of mind.
+As the Peace Pagodas were constructed to convey the message of peace extensively throughout the world, visitors who visit this stupa can experience peace in abundance.
+Wandering around and staring at the richness of the natural beauty of the tranquil Pokhara Valley, you can find your peace of mind here.

 In the clear weather, you can have spectacular views of a sunrise which makes the view of the Annapurna ranges more fascinating and captivating.

-Small cafes around the Pagoda allows you to sit there and immerse yourself in the wonders of beautiful Pokhara.
+Small cafes around the Pagoda allow you to sit there and immerse yourself in the wonders of beautiful Pokhara.

-If you take the route of Chhorepatan to reach Pagoda then it will be a great experience for you to stop for a while at Chhorepatan.In Chhorepatan you can visit the famous Devi’s Falls.
-Further there opposite to the Devi’s Falls there is Gupteshwor Mahadev Cave and visiting this cave leaves you with the wonderful feeling.
+If you take the route of Chhorepatan to reach Pagoda, then it will be an excellent experience for you to stop for a while at Chhorepatan.In Chhorepatan you can visit the famous Devi Falls.
+Further there, opposite Devi’s Falls, there is Gupteshwor Mahadev Cave and visiting this cave leaves you with a beautiful feeling.

 How to get to the World Peace Pagoda, Pokhara?

-If you choose the hiking trail then it will be better for you to take a guide or porter with you who are well familiar with the trekking trails.
-Guide, Porter Guide, Porter Hire in Nepal is very easy but at the same time, you have to be careful while hiring a porter as they are the ones who makes your trip wonderful or lousy.
+If you choose the hiking trail, it will be better for you to take a guide or porter who is well familiar with the trekking trails.
+Guide, Porter Guide, Porter Hire in Nepal is straightforward, but at the same time, you have to be careful while hiring a porter as they are the ones who make your trip excellent or lousy.